KeJunMao/vite-plugin-patch-env/README.md

 }
 ```

-use `names` to filter env, default path all env
+use `names` to filter env, default patch all env